Digicreon/Vik/README.md

 </script>
 ```

-If you have some initializations to do (libraries init, or your own code to set up some UI-related stuff), you should give a callback function to Vik.
-Then, all these initializations will be executed when the current page is loaded, as well as each time a link is clicked or a form is sent.
+If you need to execute some code an all pages (libraries init, or your own code to set up some UI-related stuff), you should put it in a function, and give this function to Vik as a callback.
+Then, this code will be executed when the current page is loaded, as well as each time a link is clicked or a form is sent.
 See below for more information.

 ### 2.2 Default behaviour